Shortly after the First World War, in around 1919, William Harrison joined Mr Coupe forming the firm Coupe & Harrison.

 At the beginning of 2014, the firm expanded yet again by opening an office in Dalton Square, Lancaster, to offer a full range of commercial legal services to local businesses and taking the number of Harrison Drury offices to four.
 That was soon increased to five, as 2014 ended with further expansion for Harrison Drury with a new office opening up in the east Lancashire town of Clitheroe.

-2015 has seen significant growth for both new offices, and the Lancaster office has already moved to new premises in Castle Hill in the city’s professional district.
+2015 saw significant growth for both new offices, and the Lancaster office moved to new premises in Castle Hill in the city’s professional district.

 In 2016 Harrison Drury was delighted to be recognised in The Sunday Times Top 100 Small Companies to work for the first time, demonstrating it’s commitment to growing, attracting and retaining outstanding legal talent.

 In 2017 the firm continued to grow, opening a second office in Preston, merging with Clitheroe Law Firm – Chenery Maher Solcitors and once again placing as one of the Top Small Businesses to Work For in the UK.